Computer Technology and Networking Associate Degree

 What Is an Associate's Degree in Computer Technology?

-In a computer technology and networking associate's degree program, you will learn the fundamentals of working with computers.
+In the computer technology and networking associate's degree program, you will learn the fundamentals of working with computers.
 Your program may focus on one of several different areas related to computer technology.
 One area may be networking, which is the process of linking multiple computers to one another to operate a business system more efficiently.
-Other areas your program may focus on include programming or database creation.
+Other areas your program may focus on including programming or database creation.

 |Common Courses||Computer information systems, corporate technology, networking, personal computing, programming|